Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

 Tree View
 =========

 Each row in the *Outliner* shows a data-block.
-You can click the plus-sign to the left of a name to expand the current data-block and see what other data-blocks it contains.
+You can click the plus sign to the left of a name to expand the current data-block and see what other data-blocks it contains.

 You can select data-blocks in the *Outliner*,